 The updated website & IT infrastructure marks a new chapter in NZOA's tools for connecting & working.

-To celebrate what has been a lengthy endeavour, with Ngā Rata Kōiwi's support we're launching the new blog functionality with the Māori creation story.
+To celebrate what was a year long endeavour, with Ngā Rata Kōiwi's support we launched the new blog functionality with the Māori creation story.

 It begins with nothingness (Te Kore).
 It is a long dark night.
 (Te Pō)

 In the darkness of that long, black night, Ranginui, the Sky Father, held Papatuanuku, the earth Mother, in a close embrace & many sons were born to them.